 Dress Appropriately

-Another way to survive a summer pregnancy is to dress appropriately.
+Another summer pregnancy tip is to dress with minimal clothing with breathable fabrics like cotton.
 If it’s really hot, long dresses, long skirts and pants will make a summer pregnancy miserable.
 My best piece of advice is to simply not wear these things.

 Stay Hydrated

-Another important component to surviving a summer pregnancy is to stay hydrated, continuously, throughout the day.
+Another important summer pregnancy tip is to stay hydrated, continuously, throughout the day.
 The key to staying hydrated is planning ahead.
 Don’t wait until you feel thirst to find a beverage.
 If you are pregnant you should always be carrying water on your person.
 Trust me on this!

-My favorite tool to staying comfortably hydrated is my Yeti water bottle.
-Yes, they are expensive but they keep beverages cold which is a must when it’s hot.
+My favorite tool to staying comfortably hydrated is my Yeti Rambler.
+Yes, they are large and spendy, but they keep beverages cold which is a must when it’s hot.
 I can fill my water bottle up with ice water and the next day it will still be icy and cold.
 How cool is that?

 If you don’t want or have a Yeti water bottle, no problem.
-Just find something that works and stick to it.
+Get a Stanley, or just find something that works and stick to it.
 Every morning fill it up and sip on it all day long.
+It’s important to drink the right amount of water in pregnancy, labor and keep drinking the right amount on into breastfeeding.
+Create the habit now, and you’ll set yourself up to feeling great and allowing the body to work efficiently.

 Another enjoyable way to beat the heat during a summer pregnancy is to have an ample supply of refreshing snacks that are cool and help the body stay hydrated.